ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

   - Logger (a -> String)
   - Equality/Comparison

-Before we get into what a Contravariant Functor is, it's useful to look at a Functor we already know love.
+Before we get into what a Contravariant Functor is, it's useful to look at the  Functor typeclass which we know and love.

 # Functor